-Research team uncovers root cause of multiple myeloma relapseSeptember 18th, 2013 in Cancer /
+Research team uncovers root cause of multiple myeloma relapseSeptember 18, 2013 in Medicine & Health / Cancer

 Researchers have discovered why multiple myeloma, a difficult to cure cancer of the bone marrow, frequently recurs after an initially effective treatment that can keep the disease at bay for up to several years.